Code-Institute-Submissions/CI-MilestoneProject-1/README.md

 ## Known Bugs

 - When loading the page for the first time the text flickers before loading the correct fonts that are imported from Google fonts.

+## Fixed Bugs

+- The footer would not position itself to the bottom of the screen when the width had reached to a desktop size viewport, this was fixed by adding an "active" class with certain style rules to the body of the pages that had this issue.

 ## Credit